Exhibitions

 Small Tapestry International

 Historically, there has been a bias against small tapestries stemming from the attitude that only large tapestries were significant.
-As a counterpoint, ATA organized the Small Tapestry International, which spotlights small formal tapestries from around the world.
-The Small Tapestry International is held in alternating years from the American Tapestry Biennial, featuring many of the supporting aspects of the American Tapestry Biennial such as a high-profile juror, full-color exhibition catalog, and multiple exhibition venues.
+As a counterpoint, ATA organized the Small Tapestry International, which spotlighted small formal tapestries from around the world.
+ATA organized many Small Tapestry International exhibitions, but in 2022, the board incorporated the exhibition into the American Tapestry Biennial, encouraging all sizes of work to be included.

 Beyond: Tapestry Expanded

-In 2024, ATA will feature a new exhibition, Beyond: Tapestry Expanded which is ATA’s first curated (and partially juried) exhibition that recognizes artists incorporating non-weft dominant construction and multi-media approaches within woven structures.
-Informed by tapestry weaving processes, work in this exhibition seeks to support artists exploring materiality, processes such as weaving improvisationally, working off-loom, and moving their work off of the wall and out into space.
-The exhibition also seeks to represent a diverse array of artists working within and among varied cultural identities.
+In 2024, ATA featured a unique exhibition, Beyond: Tapestry Expanded, curated by Erica Warren (and partially juried by Jade Yumang and Alexa Griffith Winton), with the goal of showcasing artists incorporating non-weft dominant constructions and multimedia approaches within woven structures.
+Informed by tapestry weaving processes, the work in this exhibition featured artists exploring materiality, including improvisational weaving, working off-loom, and extending their work beyond the wall and into space.
+The exhibition also represented a diverse array of artists working within and among varied cultural identities.
+Go here to order a catalog of the exhibition, which was on view at the Richard E. Peeler Art Center.

 Postcard Exchange